Switchful Logo

 6. Lower your plan speed

 Activities that are usually fine with slower speeds (4 Mbps or less) include email, streaming music, streaming standard definition video, and browsing social media.
-Activities that do better with faster speeds (5–25 Mbps) include work Zoom calls, streaming high definition video, downloading large files, or multiplayer online gaming.
+Activities that do better with faster speeds (5–25 Mbps) include video calls, streaming high definition videos, downloading large files, or multiplayer online gaming.

 It's worth noting that while some providers are selling speeds faster than 1 Gbps, almost no one needs them.